shedeever/SpringBootSecurity/README.md

 # SpringBootSecurity
-This repository saves Spring Boot Secury configuration by 2023 version.
+This repository saves Spring Boot Security configuration by 2023 version.